Khris Middleton Unlikely to Be Available for Bucks' Season Opener Vs. Sixers

-Khris Middleton unlikely to be available for Bucks’ opener vs. Sixers originally appeared on NBC Sports Chicago
+Khris Middleton unlikely to be available for Bucks’ opener vs. Sixers originally appeared on NBC Sports Philadelphia

 Khris Middleton will return to the court in 2022-23, but he may miss the very start of the season.